What to visit less than 30 minutes away from San Sebastian

 If you fancy something more cultural or you like art, a visit to the Chillida Leku museum might be a great idea.
 This centre dedicated to the life and work of the sculptor Eduardo Chillida is located in the grounds of a 16th century farmhouse between Donosti and Hernani.

 It’s also very easy to get here, not just by car.
-The BU05 bus line leaves from Okendo Street every half hour (on public holidays, depending on the time of day, every hour, see the complete timetable here) and takes about 25 minutes to drop you off at the museum’s door.
+The BU05 bus line leaves from Okendo Street every half hour (on public holidays, depending on the time of day, every hour) and takes about 25 minutes to drop you off at the museum’s door.
 It couldn’t be easier.

 Tolosa